daos-stack/daos/docs/admin/administration.md

 The daos\_control.yml file should also be updated to include the new DAOS server.

-Then start the daos\_server via the systemd command and format the new server via dmg as follows:
+Then starts the daos\_server via the systemd command and format the new server via dmg as follows:

 ```